Skip navigation

 Study With Us

-The Centre delivers a successful interdisciplinary MSc programme that equips students with skills and knowledge to develop careers in the development industry, including with NGOs, local and state government and multilateral organisations.
+The Centre delivers the successful interdisciplinary MSc International Development programme that equips students with skills and knowledge to develop careers in the development industry, including with NGOs, local and state government and multilateral organisations.

-Professor Matt Baillie Smith, co-director of Centre for Global Development
+Professor Matt Baillie Smith, co-director of Northumbria's Centre for Global Development

-This interdisciplinary course examines efforts to eradicate global poverty and promote development.
-It equips students with critical and up to date understanding of development policies, theories, strategies and practices, the operation of development organisations, and the ways individuals and communities experience and challenge poverty and marginalisation.
-With an emphasis on practice this course is ideal for people wanting to enhance or build a career in international development.
+The MSc International Development equips students with critical and up to date understanding of development policies, theories, strategies and practices, the operation of development organisations, and the ways individuals and communities experience and challenge poverty and marginalisation.
+It is an ideal programme for people wanting to enhance or build a career in global development.

 Full Time Options